arusantimo/Arusantimo/README.md

 I've been working as a developer since 2012.

-I am currently working at NCSOFT to create operational tools for game development.
-With development experience in various domains such as finance, manufacturing, and advertising, I focus on quickly identifying and solving business needs.
+I am currently developing services in a web environment.
+Based on my development experience in various fields such as finance, manufacturing, and advertising, I focus on quickly identifying and solving business requirements.

 In my opinion, a good developer should be able to make a team scalable and productive, and provide direction to team and organizational challenges through active communication.
 I find it rewarding to solve problems by refining and discussing different ideas to achieve a goal, and I aspire to be a developer who develops services that serve a purpose for users.